kappapiana/transtimezone/README.md

 ```

 If you omit any parameter, the program will ask to enter the date and time
 string.
-Remeber that it must be entered in the ISO format `YYYY-MM-DD HH-MM`.
+Remeber that it must be entered in the ISO format `YYYY-MM-DD HH:MM`.

 At the end, you will have a list of times